The Importance of Editing

 After a thorough edit by a professional, your book will stand up to the tough scrutiny of distributors, reviewers, retailers, and libraries.

 What do you want to know?
 What topics should we explore together?
 How can we help you along your publishing journey?
 Everyone here at 1106 Design wants to help.
-Post your comment here or email us at office@1106design.com
+Contact us with your questions or for a quote for editing and other publishing services.

 Michele DeFilippo, owner, 1106 Design